Leeon123/Simple-SYN-Flood/README.md

 # TCP-Flood-toolkit
-This is a tool of TCP attack.
+There are some tool of TCP attack.
 It can made a apache2 server down by 500 threads on my computer.

 I have already test on windows.
 It works.